philpagel/ESPhomelogger/README.md

 Please update all you ESPhome devices accordingly!

-If you still have a device that supports password authentication, you must give the password on the command line with the `-p` option *AND* provide a non-empty string as an API key although the latter will not be used.
+If you still have a device that supports password authentication, you must give the password on the command line with the `-P` option *AND* provide a non-empty string as an API key although the latter will not be used.
 Please upgrade all your ESPhome devices to key authentication – the password option will be removed from this tool, soon.